keeganmccallum/Hangman/README.md

 - add the guess to the list of letters already guessed

 void displayWordSoFar(char correctWord[])
-- look at each letter in correctWord see if it's already in letters_already_guessed
+- look at each letter in correctWord see if it's already in lettersAlreadyGuessed
 - if it is, display it; otherwise, display a blank

 void welcomeMessage()